Adeal46/Triangle-Tracker/README.md

      NOT a triangle: The sum of the lengths of any two sides of a triangle is less than or equal to the length of the third          side.

 # It is my second week project at Moringa school.
+#You may click here to visit the website